What is cancer?

 Superficial spreading.
 This is the most common form, making up about 70% of all cutaneous melanomas.
 These often grow along the skin for a long time before invading the skin more deeply.
-They often have irregular shapes and are several shades of brown or other colors, such as black, blue, or red.
+They often have irregular shapes.
+And they are several shades of brown or other colors, such as black, blue, or red.

 Nodular.
-These are often black, dome-shaped lesions.
+These are often black, dome-shaped sores (lesions).
 They tend to grow vertically, into deeper skin layers.

 Acral lentiginous.
-These are found on the palms of your hands, soles of your feet, under a nail (subungual), or on mucous membranes, such as the mouth, rectum, or vagina (mucosal).
-This type makes up a larger portion of melanomas in people with naturally darker skin.
+These are found on the palms of your hands, soles of your feet, or under a nail (subungual).
+This type makes up a larger number of melanomas in people with naturally darker skin.

 Lentigo maligna.
 These are common in older people.
 They are typically flat and large, spreading widely along the surface of the skin.
-They often begin as benign lesions on the face or other sun-exposed area.
+They often begin as noncancer (benign) lesions on the face or other sun-exposed area.

 Desmoplastic or neurotropic.
-These melanomas show up as small nodules on the skin, which are nonpigmented (light in color).
-They can travel and grow along nerves in the skin and can cause fibrous tissue to develop.
+These melanomas show up as small nodules on the skin.
+They are light in color (nonpigmented).
+They can travel and grow along nerves in the skin.
+They can also cause fibrous tissue to develop.

 Amelanotic melanoma.
 These melanomas are often pink or flesh-colored.
-They are variants of the more common melanomas because they don’t make pigment.
-As a result, they can be mistaken for a pimple or other noncancerous growth.
+They are a slightly different form of the more common melanomas because they don’t make pigment.
+So they can be mistaken for a pimple or other noncancer growth.

 Keeping an eye on moles

 Sometimes groups of melanocytes make moles, also called nevi.
 Most people have some moles on their bodies.
-These moles are usually pink, tan, or brown.
-They can be flat or raised, and are usually round or oval.
+These moles are often pink, tan, or brown.
+They can be flat or raised, and are often round or oval.
 Most moles are on the chest or the upper part of the body.

-Moles don't usually grow or change very much.
+Moles don't often grow or change very much.
 Moles can fade in older adults.
-Most moles are not cancer (benign), and do not lead to cancer.
-Some abnormal moles, called dysplastic nevi, are an increased risk of melanoma.
+Most moles are not cancer (benign).
+And they don't lead to cancer.
+Some abnormal moles, called dysplastic nevi, have an increased risk of melanoma.
 These should be checked regularly by a doctor.